babu6225/test-node-app/Readme.md

 #### 1. Application setup

-Some new line to test
+Some new line to test blabl

 This simple nodejs app starts on port 3000 and logs 1 line into elastic search which is running in a minikube cluster.
 Elastic endpoint configured in Pino is the es service name in Minikube.